 Lobel is also the chairman and CEO of Black Birch Entertainment (BBE) a separate and complementary production company dedicated to “purpose-driven entertainment from, for or about the Middle East.”
 Among other content, BBE draws on the best talent and stories from AAM’s Screen Buzz workshops to establish co-productions between Hollywood partners and local creatives in the Middle East.

-Dr. Lobel received his Ph.D. in International Affairs from Harvard University's Department of Government, where he was awarded Harvard's top teaching award, the Joseph Levenson Prize.
-He has been a fellow at The Brookings Institution, the John M. Olin Institute for Strategic Studies at Harvard University, the Belfer Center for Science and International Affairs at Harvard University's Kennedy School of Government, and Harvard University's Institute of Politics, where he led a study group and was Editor of the book Presidential Judgment: Foreign Policy Decision Making in the White House.
-Dr. Lobel serves on the Advisory Board for the Edward R. Murrow Center for a Digital World at The Fletcher School of Law and Diplomacy.
-He is also serves on the United States Institute of Peace (USIP) International Advisory Council.
+Lobel received his Ph.D. in International Affairs from Harvard University's Department of Government, where he was nominated and selected by students to receive Harvard's top teaching prize, the Joseph R. Levenson Memorial Teaching Award.
+He has been a fellow at The Brookings Institution, the John M. Olin Institute for Strategic Studies at Harvard University, the Belfer Center for Science and International Affairs at Harvard University's Kennedy School of Government, and Harvard University's Institute of Politics.
+Dr. Lobel serves on the Advisory Board for the Edward R. Murrow Center for a Digital World at The Fletcher School of Law and Diplomacy and the International Advisory Council for the United States Institute of Peace (USIP).